On this page

 Initialize the SDK

 You must initialize the SDK before you can instrument.
-The API key for your Amplitude project is required.
+The SDK requires the API key for your Amplitude project.
 Amplitude recommends adding this in onCreate(...) of your Activity class.

 You can use the Android SDK anywhere after it's initialized in an Android application.

 Accurate session tracking requires that you enable enableForegroundTracking(getApplication()).
-It's disabled by default.
+Amplitude disables this by default.

 Amplitude.getInstance(String name) can take a name that holds settings.
 This instance is now linked to the name and you can retrieve it somewhere else.